johan162/hpdf_table/docs/Building.md

 The resulting documentations are stored under `docs/out/html` and `docs/out/latex/refman.pdf`

-@warning There is a shell script scripts/docupload.sh.in that the author (i.e. me!) uses to upload the HTML and PDF documentation to the Github pages of the author.
-For obvious reason this script will not work for anyone else since it requires write access to the doc repo (through a SSL certificate).
+@warning There is a shell script `scripts/docupload.sh.in` that the author (i.e. me!) uses to upload the HTML and PDF documentation to the GitHub pages of the author.
+For obvious reason this script will not work for anyone else since it requires write access to the doc repo (through an SSL certificate).

 ### Some notes on Windows build

 The source files are suitable augmented to also compile on MS Windows with selective defines.
 However, since I have no longer access to a Windows system to verify the workings this is left as an exercise to the reader.
-Hence this should be considered as a best effort
+Hence, this should be considered as the best effort.

 ### Some notes on using C or C++ to build

 The source files are also suitable augmented to compile on both a C and a C++ compiler.
-However, the default build environment is setup for a pure C library build.
+However, the default build environment is set up for a pure C library build.
 To add a configuration switch for this would be the sensible way to handle this.
 This is not done and again, is left as an exercise for the reader.